scuzzydude/asimov/asimov.md

 The next day Zoey releases the video presentation along with a technical addendum, showing exactly how the *New Titanic* will work.
 Not only does the ship have a towed solar array, but there is also a separate electric powered tug that tows the array.
 The tug "plugs-in" into Titanic like a power cable to a phone, discharging from its own internal battery to the big ship at night.
 The solar panels would be mounted on bobber-buoys that tracked the sun, which would be at a low angle in the polar seas where *New Titanic* would steam.
 The bobber-buoys would generate current themselves, from the natural motion of the ocean, thus negating the overall drag effect, even in the dark.

 In addition, the Titanic's four massive smokestacks, which one would assume to be decorative in an electric ship, are integral to the operation.
 An animation shows the smokestacks unfolding and transforming into a massive set of four windmills hundreds of meters over the deck, creating power from the wind.
 An engineer gives a technical description of how the unfolding mechanism works, and the materials needed to build such a radical windmill.
-Another animation begins, and we see the fore and aft towers that serve as the crow's nest of the ship bloom into massive, mile wide carbon fiber parasails that turns *New Titanic* into a huge sailboat.
+Another animation begins, and we see the fore and aft towers that serve as the crow's nest of the ship bloom into massive, mile wide carbon fiber parasails that mutates *New Titanic* into a huge sailboat.

 The next day the geeky billionaire engineer admits on Twitter he'd underestimated Zoey's plan and announces his intention to invest \$500 Million into Zoey's Scoot.
 For the next few weeks, Zoey is constantly on the phone with techno-billionaires trying to outbid each other for a piece of the Scoot.
 She funds her Scoot with over \$2 billion equivalent of asimov.